elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-family-involvement-and-educational-interventions-play-a-role-in-resisting-disconnection.md

 url: /learn/psychology/questions/how-do-family-involvement-and-educational-interventions-play-a-role-in-resisting-disconnection
 score: -1.0
 related_article1:
+    id: 164189
+    title: >-
+        What societal expectations lead to adolescent girls realizing their opinions are devalued, and how does this impact their communication?
+    subject: Psychology
+    url: /learn/psychology/questions/what-societal-expectations-lead-to-adolescent-girls-realizing-their-opinions-are-devalued-and-how-does-this-impact-their-communication
+related_article2:
     id: 164196
+    title: >-
-    title: What psychological challenges, such as anxiety and depression, are associated with relational crises, and what coping strategies are effective?
+        What psychological challenges, such as anxiety and depression, are associated with relational crises, and what coping strategies are effective?
     subject: Psychology
     url: /learn/psychology/questions/what-psychological-challenges-such-as-anxiety-and-depression-are-associated-with-relational-crises-and-what-coping-strategies-are-effective
-related_article2:
-    id: 164192
-    title: In what ways do cultural stereotypes impact women's self-perception and peer relationships?
-    subject: Psychology
-    url: /learn/psychology/questions/in-what-ways-do-cultural-stereotypes-impact-womens-selfperception-and-peer-relationships
 related_article3:
-    id: 164190
+    id: 164187
-    title: What are the internalization and external expression coping mechanisms used by adolescent girls experiencing a loss of voice?
+    title: >-
+        What age does Gilligan's relational crisis typically onset, and what cultural pressures contribute to it?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-internalization-and-external-expression-coping-mechanisms-used-by-adolescent-girls-experiencing-a-loss-of-voice
+    url: /learn/psychology/questions/what-age-does-gilligans-relational-crisis-typically-onset-and-what-cultural-pressures-contribute-to-it
 related_article4:
-    id: 164196
+    id: 164194
-    title: What psychological challenges, such as anxiety and depression, are associated with relational crises, and what coping strategies are effective?
+    title: >-
+        How do teacher expectations and peer pressure contribute to the impact on academic achievement?
     subject: Psychology
-    url: /learn/psychology/questions/what-psychological-challenges-such-as-anxiety-and-depression-are-associated-with-relational-crises-and-what-coping-strategies-are-effective
+    url: /learn/psychology/questions/how-do-teacher-expectations-and-peer-pressure-contribute-to-the-impact-on-academic-achievement
 related_article5:
-    id: 164188
+    id: 164194
-    title: How does disconnection from self during Gilligan's relational crisis affect academic achievement and self-esteem?
+    title: >-
+        How do teacher expectations and peer pressure contribute to the impact on academic achievement?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-disconnection-from-self-during-gilligans-relational-crisis-affect-academic-achievement-and-selfesteem
+    url: /learn/psychology/questions/how-do-teacher-expectations-and-peer-pressure-contribute-to-the-impact-on-academic-achievement
 ---

 &nbsp;